Calendar Icon White

 Protecting each app requires context-aware DLP that understands data movement across platforms.
 See how this applies in our Google Cloud DLP breakdown.

-✨ Does Google Workspace Have Built-In DLP?
+✨ Does Google Workspace Have Built-In DLP (Data Loss Prevention)?

 Yes, Google offers native DLP features, but they are limited.